2044295/Assistant-Robotic-Musician/smml/SMML - Documentation.md

         - Accidental notes that match the specified key signature have their accidental dropped when SMML is displayed
     - Microtones are indicated with `+` or `-` an integer or a float, in cents
+- To indicate a rest: `{pitch: 'N/A'}` -- indicates silence for the duration specified by the remaining properties
 - The current version of SMML does not support multiple voices or multi-staff instruments (such as the piano)